Pupil Premium Strategy

 - The school uses achievement data regularly and robustly, to check whether interventions or techniques are working and makes adjustments accordingly.
 The school does not simply use data retrospectively to see if something has worked.

-- The school ensures that a designated senior leader, an Assistant Headteacher, plus the Headteacher and governors, have a clear overview of how funding is allocated.
+- The school ensures that a designated senior leader, Head of Schools/Acting Headteachers, plus the Headteacher and governors, have a clear overview of how funding is allocated.
 They review the difference it is making to the outcomes of pupils on a half-termly basis.

 - The school ensures that class and subject teachers know which pupils are eligible for the pupil premium so that they can take responsibility for accelerating progress.